hcs42/heapkeeper-old/doc/architecture.rst

     It generates HTML output from the posts on the heaps.
 :mod:`hkshell`
     The interactive interface of Heapkeeper.
+:mod:`hkbodyparser`
+    It parses the body of the posts.
 :mod:`hk`
     A small module whose only task is to invoke :mod:`hkshell`.
 :mod:`hkcustomlib`